Ditch Plex: Building a Bulletproof Jellyfin Media Server on Linux

 Here is the rule that keeps people out of trouble: do not expose your Jellyfin port directly to the internet.
 An open 8096 is an invitation, and a media server full of personal libraries is not something you want probed by every scanner on the web.
 There are two sane approaches.

 The first is a reverse proxy such as Caddy or Nginx that terminates HTTPS and sits in front of Jellyfin, giving you a proper certificate and a single hardened entry point.
+If you go this route, do not stop at TLS — anything exposed to the public internet gets brute-forced within hours, so put rate-limiting and ban tooling in front of the login page, as I cover in keeping the bots out with fail2ban and CrowdSec.
 The second, and arguably better for purely personal use, is a VPN like WireGuard: you connect your phone to your home network first, then reach Jellyfin exactly as if you were on the sofa.
 The VPN approach exposes nothing publicly at all, which is the strongest position you can take.
+A Jellyfin server is, after all, just one more self-hosted service on your LAN, and the same network-hygiene thinking that applies to building your own Nextcloud applies here too: the fewer ports you open to the world, the smaller your problem.

 Jellyfin’s plugin catalogue adds the niceties: better metadata providers, subtitle fetching through OpenSubtitles, intro detection so you can skip the recap, and trakt synchronisation for tracking what you have watched.
 Install them from Dashboard then Plugins, and restart the server when prompted.